-- · An adequate DPC to walls / sleeper walls; - All timbers must be free from rot and insect infestation;

-- Adequate ventilation to the sub-floor, (please note, many sub-floor voids will require cleaning out to achieve ventilation and reduce dampness); - Adequate foundations supporting sleeper walls: - Joists are of sufficient size and span; - Are any load-bearing internal walls built off floor joists; - Have joists been weakened by excessive notching or drilling; - Adequate trimming to hearth; - Adequate strutting of joist.
+- An adequate DPC to walls / sleeper walls - Are all timbers free from rot and insect infestation? - Adequate ventilation to the sub-floor.
+Note: Many sub-floor voids will require cleaning out to achieve ventilation and reduce dampness - Adequate foundations supporting sleeper walls - Joists are of sufficient size and span - Are any load bearing internal walls built off floor joists - Have joists been weakened by excessive notching or drilling